minusZeroo/ageCalculator/README.md

 # Age calculator API
-An API takes in a request body as below
+An API with request body as below

 Endpoint: /user